GinoPinus/Dama/README.md

 3. **Winning**:
    - The game ends when a player has no pieces left or cannot make a valid move.
-   - A dialog announces the winner.
+   - A victory screen announces the winner.

 ---